 Short-Term Thinking Dominates Long-Term Strategy

 Many businesses are driven by quarterly results and short-term wins, leaving little room for long-view investments.
-Sustainability often requires upfront costs or slower returns, which can be hard to justify in boardrooms obsessed with immediate growth.
+Sustainability often requires upfront costs or slower returns, which can be hard to justify in boardrooms focused on immediate growth.
 This short-sighted mindset makes it easy to deprioritize long-term impact.
 As a result, sustainability stays stuck as a “someday” item.

 Lack of Internal Expertise and Ownership